FSC-Lab/dotfiles/JNano-setup.md

 ```
 usermod -l ${new-username} -d /home/${new-username} -m ${old-username}
 ```
-Finally, change the hostname so that
+Finally, change the hostname by editing `/etc/hostname`

 ## Emergencies
 The Jetson Nano base image enables the full range of Magic Sysrq keys.
 The REISUB sequence (or parts of it) are invaluable in disaster recovery.